Geneviève poured the coffee and repeated, ‘Well Hugh – are you as bad as Philippe?’

 True to his word, he telephoned from his mobile about an hour later and Hugh went through a rigmarole with him to verify his identity.
-Then he begged the Inspector to give him about a minute and a half to get to the door.
+Then he asked the Inspector to give him about a minute and a half to get to the door.

 First through was Guiscard, second was a most unwell Geneviève, her head swathed in bandages, tended by the ever-present Nicolette, followed by a nurse and finally, the Inspector’s burly Senior-Sergeant, Jacques Fournier.

 It was a crowded flat at that moment.

 There were no explanations, but Guiscard asked if he could use Hugh’s phone as his base for now.
 He was occupied for the best part of seven or eight minutes, whilst the nurse and Nicolette put Genie to bed in Hugh’s bedroom, the nurse giving her copious instructions as to Geneviève’s rest and recuperation.

 Surrounded by this mayhem, the Senior-Sergeant attending to Guiscard’s barked instructions, Hugh lay on his recliner and couldn’t help but think that his guests were making themselves very much at home, not that that was a problem, of course.